fstab/grok_exporter/CONFIG_v2.md

 However, in some scenarios you might want `grok_exporter` to start successfully even if the logfile is not found, because you know the file will be created later.
 In that case, set `fail_on_missing_logfile: false`.

-On `poll_interval`: You probably don't need this.
+On `poll_interval_seconds`: You probably don't need this.
 The internal implementation of `grok_exporter`'s file input is based on the operating system's file system notification mechanism, which is `inotify` on Linux, `kevent` on BSD (or macOS), and `ReadDirectoryChangesW` on Windows.
 These tools will inform `grok_exporter` as soon as a new log line is written to the log file, and let `grok_exporter` sleep as long as the log file doesn't change.
 There is no need for configuring a poll interval.
 However, there is one combination where the above notifications don't work: If the logging application keeps the logfile open and the underlying file system is NTFS (see [#17](https://github.com/fstab/grok_exporter/issues/17)).
-For this specific case you can configure a `poll_interval`.
+For this specific case you can configure a `poll_interval_seconds`.
 This will disable file system notifications and instead check the log file periodically.
-The format is described in [How to Configure Durations] below.
+The `poll_interval_seconds` option was introduced with release 0.2.2.

 ### Stdin Input Type